jundalisay/superb/content/en/research/einstein/relativity/appendix-2.md

-+++
-title=  "Minkowski’s Four — Dimensional Space (“world”)" heading=  "Appendix 2" description=  "Einstein explains Minkowski’s Four — Dimensional Space" image=  "/covers/rel.jpg" date=  "2020-01-01" linkb=  "/research/einstein/relativity/appendix-1" linkbtext=  "appendix-1" linkf=  "/research/einstein/relativity/appendix-3" linkftext=  "appendix-3"
-+++
+---
+title: "Minkowski’s Four — Dimensional Space (world)"
+heading: "Appendix 2"
+date: 2022-04-12
+linkTitle: "EPR Paradox"
+# date: 2022-08-08
+description: "Einstein explains the Lorentz Transformation"
+image: "/covers/rel.jpg"
+---

 We can characterise the Lorentz transformation still more simply if we introduce the imaginary −1 ⋅ ct in place of t, as time-variable.
 If, in accordance with this, we insert